runicscribe/worldbuilding-docs/dae-machina/culture/peoples/language.md

 Has also picked up some use among different fae caravans as a trade language.

 Use of ear signals means its not really usable by Ael.

+## Draconic

+The draconic language exists in both spoken and written forms, though the spoken form is used only rarely, as most dragons communicate through telepathy.

+## Ancient Draconic Script

+The first shared draconic language rose in the aftermath of the first dragon war.
+Prior to this, some dragons did invent their own mutually unintelligble languages for reasoning and keeping records.
+This practice has continued into the modern era, though invented languages are now mostly used only by the more secritive or eccentric dragons.
+This shared language took a while (a few millenia) to catch on, and even then, was primarily used as a formality during rare gatherings.
+Both spoken and writen draconic has evolved significantly in the many million years since it was developed.
+Through the draconic accords, knowledge of this original written form has been preserved, but many intermediate forms have been lost to time.
+It is not known if Ancient Dragonic ever had a spoken form - if so, it has not survived into the modern form.

+The script itself is comprised of runes that are easily carved using claws.

+## Contemporary Draconic Script

+The contemporary draconic script has been in use for the past hundred-thousand years or so.
+It has a rather more abstract appereance than Ancient Draconic, and many more symbols.
+It is similar to the Draco-Xerec script, but still visibly and structurally different.

+## Spoken Draconic

+Spoken draconic infrequently used, and not all dragons know it.
+It is most often used as a courtesy in places where three or more dragons live in one place.
+There are several regional dialects of spoken Draconic.